Chaoses-Ib/Cpp/Language/Types/Structure Building.md

-# Type Building
+# Structure Building
-Build the type step by step instead of declaring the entire type at once.
+Build a structure step by step instead of declaring the entire structure at once.

 Basic idea:
 ```cpp